robbassi/factorio.nix/README.md

 $ nix-env -i -f factorio.nix -A factorio --arg src ./factorio-space-age_linux_2.0.10.tar.xz
 $ factorio
 ```
-On the first run, the wrapper script creates `$HOME/.factorio` to store the
+On the first run, the wrapper script creates `$HOME/.factorio` to store the config and mutable game data.
-mutable game data and config.

 ### Server

 Install the server with: